Students would be required to complete four upper-division courses to satisfy this Concentration:

 - Business Planning: Financing the Start-Up and Venture Capital Financing (3 units)

 - Securities Regulation (3 units)

-Note: These are the same four upper-division requirements that must be completed in order to satisfy the requirements for the existing Corporate Concentration, which is a concentration that is also offered under the umbrella of the Business Law Practicum.
+Note: These are the same four upper-division requirements that must be completed in order to satisfy the requirements for the existing Corporate Concentration.
 While the core requirements overlap, the two concentrations are distinct because of the fundamental differences in the elective courses that must be completed to satisfy the requirements of each of these two Concentrations – as explained more fully in the next section.

 To complete the Concentration, students must travel to LMU's main campus and complete two elective MBA courses offered at LMU's College of Business Administration.
 These two electives must be related to the MBA's existing Entrepreneurship Program and are subject to the approval of the Concentration Faculty Advisor and the professor teaching the course.
 As a matter of existing LLS policy, for students to receive full law school credit for the two MBA courses, LLS students must complete all of the requirements for the Entrepreneurship Concentration (i.e., failure to complete both MBA courses will result in the awarding of no law school credit for the completed MBA course).

 Courses that may be taken as electives include, but are not limited to, the following list.
 Some of these courses are offered more frequently than others and exact titles may vary from semester to semester.
 If you are considering the Entrepreneurship concentration, you must schedule a time to meet with the Concentration Faculty Advisor to plan your curriculum.

 - Competitive Marketing Strategies